sentania-labs/terraform-vcfa-vmapps-blueprint/README.md

 # Blueprint Deployment Module

 This module deploys **any Aria Automation or VCF Automation blueprint** using dynamic inputs passed from the parent Terraform configuration.
+This module currently supports deploy the latest draft of an Assembler Blueprint.

 It abstracts away the boilerplate of:
 - Selecting a project